Towards Interactive Reinforcement Learning with Intrinsic Feedback

-VI-TAMER expands on TAMER+RL by exploring the effects of non-myopyic learning when combining TAMER and RL \citep{knox_learning_2013, knox_myopic_2012, knox_framing_2015, knox_thesis_2012}.
-As TAMER's supervised learning modeling can be formulated as myopic RL problem \citep{knox_thesis_2012}, this often leaves TAMER learning a rigid policy making it hard for TAMER to generalize to unseen states.
-The authors postulate that non-myopic learning (e.g., combining TAMER with RL) improves the aptitude and generalization to unseen states, however the increase in aptitude potential comes at a cost of increased alignment issues.
-To explore these effects, VI-TAMER uses a full MDP and reward shaping where $r(s, a)$ is replaced by the modeled quantitative feedback $\hat{h}(s, a)$ such that the MDP tuple turns into ($\mathcal{S}$, $\mathcal{A}$, $p$, $\hat{h}$, $\gamma$).
+\paragraph{VI-TAMER} VI-TAMER builds upon TAMER+RL by exploring effects of non-myopyic learning when combining TAMER and RL \citep{knox_learning_2013, knox_myopic_2012, knox_framing_2015, knox_thesis_2012}.
+This work offers valuable insights into potential aptitude-alignment trade-offs that are often overlooked in most LfF works.
+As TAMER's supervised learning modeling can be formulated as myopic RL problem, this can leave TAMER learning a rigid policy.
+In turn, this makes it hard for TAMER to generalize to unseen states.
+The authors postulate that non-myopic learning (e.g., combining TAMER with RL) improves aptitude due to better generalization to unseen states.
+As seen in TAMER+RL, VI-TAMER fully separates the modeling of feedback from the RL agent, but incorporates reward shaping with replacement as the shaping methodology.